2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Partner at Lieff Cabraser Heimann & Bernstein

-Annika is a partner at Lieff Cabraser Heimann & Bernstein, specializing in complex litigation and e-discovery.
-She has extensive experience managing large-scale e-discovery projects and advising clients on information governance and data privacy issues.
-Annika is a member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and frequently speaks on e-discovery topics.
+Annika is a partner at Lieff Cabraser Heimann & Bernstein, where she focuses on complex litigation and e-discovery.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Annika is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Chris Boehning